What is your cleaning routine?

 What do you do to prevent illness?

 We clean and sterilize our facility regularly to prevent the spread of communicable diseases.
 We have a consulting veterinarian to aid us in this effort and we stay on top of industry best practices.
 We also rely on our clients to help prevent illness.
-We require that all dogs are current on vaccinations and we ask that our clients stay current on heart worm preventative, flea and tick preventative, and monitor their dogs for any other illness or parasites.
+We require that all dogs are current on vaccinations and we ask that our clients stay current on heart worm preventative, flea and tick preventative, and monitor their dogs for any other illness or parasites through yearly fecal exams.
 We do not have illnesses here regularly, and when we do experience an outbreak of something like kennel cough it is because one of our dogs brought it into the facility.
 For this reason it is important that we work together to keep Home Sweet Home a healthy place for our dogs to play.

-How do they get water?
+How do the dogs get water?

 Our dogs have access to water all day long.
 We keep it available to them indoors and out.
-If your dog has issues with under- or over-consuming water, please make us aware so we can keep everyone safe and happy.
+If your dog has issues with under- or over-consumption of water, please make us aware so we can keep everyone safe and happy.
 During the warm and summer months, we also keep pools accessible to the dogs so they can keep cool and play.

 What do you do if it is very hot or very cold?